Marcella Hazan and Bologna: 8 legendary recipes

 She doesn't mention the way to serve it as pasta.

-But she recommends putting great attention in the preparation of broth where“no commercial substitute should be used.”
+But she recommends paying great attention in the preparation of broth where“no commercial substitute should be used.”

 Oh Marcella, we agree on so many things.